 Maine Memory Network

-MHS will expand its outreach efforts to capture, share, and permanently archive stories from across Maine—all Maine communities will be encouraged to share collections, online exhibits, and oral histories that illustrate their unique contributions to Maine's history, vitality, and identity.
-MHS provides training, support, and infrastructure to its ever-growing network of 270 local contributing partners.
+MHS is expanding its outreach efforts to capture, share, and permanently archive stories from across Maine—all Maine communities will be encouraged to share collections, online exhibits, and oral histories that illustrate their unique contributions to Maine's history, vitality, and identity.
+MHS provides training, support, and infrastructure to its ever-growing network of more than 270 local contributing partners.
 Learn how you can participate.

 A Community Guide to Commemorating Maine's Bicentennial